SyncfusionExamples/how-to-move-selection-to-record-when-add-the-new-row-in-sfdatagrid-contains-empty-record-in-wpf-data/README.md

 # How to move selection to record when add the new row in SfDataGrid contains empty record in WPF DataGrid (SfDataGrid)?

 ## About the sample

-This sample illustrates that how to move selection to record when add the new row in SfDataGrid contains empty record in WPF DataGrid (SfDataGrid).
+This sample illustrates that how to move selection to record when add the new row in SfDataGrid contains empty record in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

-By default, the current cell will remain in the AddNewRow after adding a record when the grid has no records.
-However, the current cell can be moved to the newly added record by moving the current cell in SfDataGrid.RowValidated event using the ScrollInView() method.
-The state of AddNewRow can be changed to normal using VisualStateManager.GoToState() method.
+The current cell will remain in the AddNewRow after adding a record when the grid has no records in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).
+But, you can move the current cell to the newly added record by moving the current cell in [SfDataGrid.RowValidated](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~RowValidated_EV.html) event using the ScrollInView() method.
+You can also change the AddNewRow state to the normal using [VisualStateManager.GoToState()](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.visualstatemanager.gotostate?view=winrt-19041) method.

 ```C#
 //Event subscription